AtharvaMulay25/DEP24-P06-MediEase/README.md

-# MediEase
+c# MediEase
-comprehensive solution designed to streamline the operations of medical centers,
+comprehensive solution designed to streamline the operations of medical centers